kmhess/SoFiA-image-pipeline/README.md

 OPTIONAL:
     -id    Select certain sources, or range of sources from catalog based on the source id number.
 Default is all sources.
 Include `0` to make summary image of all sources.
-    -x     Output image file type.
-Any file type accepted by plt.savefig() is in theory valid.
-Default is 'png'.
-    -o     Path to the original data file on which source finding was conducted.
-This allows the spectrum with noise to be plotted over the full spectral range of the original cube.
-    -b     Synthesized beam dimensions.
-If the primary header of the FITS files do not contain the beam information, this can be provided by the user.
-Accepts 1 to 3 values in order (bmaj, bmin, bpa).
-    -cw    Channel width.
-This is only necessary if a source cubelet is not available, for example if user only has a mom0.
-Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)
-    -i     Minimum image size (ARCMIN).
-Images will be square.
-If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
-Default is 6 arcmin.
-    -snr   Specify the SNR range within which to plot the lowest HI contour.
-Requires 2 values.
-Default is [2.0, 3.0].
     -s     List of surveys on which to overlay HI contours.
 Only the first entry will be used in the combined image if `-m` option is used.
 If 'none', work in offline mode.
 Default is 'DSS2 Blue'.
-    -m     Make a combined image using ImageMagick.
-If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
     -ui    User supplied image for overlaying HI contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].
-    -l     Specify a spectral line for all sources in catalog.
+    -line  Specify a spectral line for all sources in catalog.
 Default is 'HI'.
 Also possible is 'CO' and 'OH'.
+    -i     Minimum image size (ARCMIN).
+Images will be square.
+If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
+Default is 6 arcmin.
+    -snr   Specify the SNR range within which to plot the lowest HI contour.
+Requires 2 values.
+Default is [2.0, 3.0].
+    -o     Path to the original data file on which source finding was conducted.
+This allows the spectrum with noise to be plotted over the full spectral range of the original cube.
+    -b     Synthesized beam dimensions.
+If the primary header of the FITS files do not contain the beam information, this can be provided by the user.
+Accepts 1 to 3 values in order (bmaj, bmin, bpa).
+    -cw    Channel width.
+This is only necessary if a source cubelet is not available, for example if user only has a mom0.
+Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)
+    -x     Output image file type.
+Any file type accepted by plt.savefig() is in theory valid.
+Default is 'png'.
+    -m     Make a combined image using ImageMagick.
+If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
 ```

 ### Examples